MononoKuma/WD-Finals/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in detail.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+This final project is a comprehensive collection of our previous projects, demonstrating our progress and understanding of the subject matter.
+By compiling these projects, we can clearly illustrate how our skills and knowledge have evolved over time.
+Early projects might show basic understanding and initial attempts at applying concepts, while later projects reflect more advanced techniques and a deeper grasp of the subject.
+The compilation serves as evidence of our growing comprehension, highlighting how we've applied theoretical knowledge in practical scenarios, tackled increasingly complex problems, and incorporated feedback to refine our work.
+This project not only presents finished products but also showcases our learning process, illustrating the journey of improvement, challenges faced, and solutions developed.
+By reviewing all our past work in one comprehensive project, we provide a holistic view of our educational experience, connecting the dots between different projects and showing how each contributed to our overall growth and understanding.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Animated Elements
-- Transactional
+- javascript

 ### Technology
 <!-- TODO: List of Technology Used -->